How Telematics Insurance Works

 | Farmers Signal | Enrollment bonus | Up to 20% | Varies |

-| USAA SafePilot | Varies | Up to 30% | Military families only |
+| USAA SafePilot | Up to 10% | Up to 30% | No (military families only) |

 Potential Savings and Discount Ranges

 The financial benefits of telematics insurance vary significantly based on your driving habits, demographics, and the specific program you choose.
 With car insurance rates still elevated for many drivers in 2026, telematics savings are more valuable than ever.
+The insurance telematics market is now valued at $5.48 billion globally in 2026, growing at a 17% CAGR — reflecting just how mainstream these programs have become.

 Realistic Savings Expectations